openthread/ot-ns/GUIDE.md

 * Add, delete, and move various types of OpenThread nodes
 * Disable and recover node radios
 * Adjust simulation speed
+* See some logged events
+* See nodes' energy usage (Alpha feature - pending validation)

 ## Use OTNS CLI